-Eurobodalla is host to a number of arts and music events, including the River of Art, Granite Town Music Festival, Sculpture on Clyde, the Batemans Bay Writers Festival and the Narooma Oyster Festival, generally run by volunteer committees made up of local community and business people.
+Eurobodalla is host to a number of arts and music events, including the River of Art, Granite Town Music Festival, Sculpture on Clyde, the Batemans Bay Writers Festival, the Narooma Oyster Festival, and the South Coast Pastel Society National Exhibition and Art Festival, generally run by volunteer committees made up of local community and business people.
 In most instances, our local festivals operate from year to year, with a mixture of grants, sponsorship and attendance fees supporting each event.